Bitlend-protocol/bitlend-docs/not_used/compound-js.md

 ## Create Delegate Signature

-Create a delegate signature for Compound Governance using EIP-712.
+Create a delegate signature for Bitlend Governance using EIP-712.
 The signature can be created without burning gas.
 Anyone can post it to the blockchain using the `delegateBySig` method, which does have gas costs.

 - `delegatee` (string) The address to delegate the user's voting rights to.
 - `[expiry]` (number) The time at which to expire the signature.
 A block timestamp as seconds since the unix epoch.
 Defaults to `10e9`.